Vienna At Christmas – The Best 6 Things To Do (2026)

 Here are my picks for the 6 Best Things To Do In Vienna At Christmas

-To help you take a walk along the Graben and Kartner Strasse to see the holiday display of twinkling lights and festive shops download this great City Walks map.
+Download this great City Walks map.
+It willl help you enjoy a walk along the Graben and Kartner Strasse to see the holiday display of twinkling lights and festive shops.

 Vienna offers so much to do year round, whether you only have one day in Vienna, or more!